nestal/BrightFuture/README.md

 provides a `QueueExecutor` that implements a thread pool using `std::thread`s.
 It is easy to implement another executor for boost::asio or Qt.

+## Futures

+Unlike executors, tasks and tokens, futures are user-visible.
+The API of Future is directly used by the developers.
+It is the most important, but also very simple.

+The futures in BrightFuture is just a simple wrapper around `std::future`.
+The implementation of most member functions of BrightFutures just forwards to `std::future`, except `then()`.

+In order to allow developers to attach continuation routines, BrightFutures also have a token to the continuation routine.
+By default, this token is null, indicating no continuation routine to be run.
+It is set by `then()`.